efliks/MolarisTools/README.md

 # MolarisTools

-A Python library and a set of scripts to facilitate working with the Molaris program.
+A Python library and a set of example scripts to facilitate working with the Molaris program.